 Cumberland real estate is some of the most expensive in Indiana, although Cumberland house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cumberland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Cumberland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cumberland are a mix of both white- and blue-collar jobs.
 Overall, Cumberland is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Cumberland who work in office and administrative support (15.90%), sales jobs (15.26%), and maintenance occupations (6.01%).

 Also of interest is that Cumberland has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Cumberland citizens is a little higher than the average for US cities and towns: 21.07% of adults in Cumberland have at least a bachelor's degree.
+The population of Cumberland overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Cumberland, 21.07% have at least a bachelor's degree.

 The per capita income in Cumberland in 2010 was $27,294, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $109,176 for a family of four.
 However, Cumberland contains both very wealthy and poor people as well.